UST-QuAntiL/quantil-docs/docs/user-guide/execution-environments/software-platform.md

 ![alt text](./../images/software_platform/Dereference_Implementation_-_Step_1.1.PNG "Dereference single implementation")

-Alternatively use the check-boxes to select multiple implementations and then click on the ``Master Delete button`` to unlink multiple implementations.
+Alternatively use the check-boxes to select multiple implementations and then click on the ``Master Delete Button`` to unlink multiple implementations.

 !!! note
-    ``Master Delete button`` will only appear if at least one implementation has been selected.
+    The ``Master Delete Button`` will only appear if at least one implementation is selected.

 ![alt text](./../images/software_platform/Dereference_Implementation_-_Step_1.2.PNG "Dereference multiple implementation")